 In Singapore math, your child will develop multiplication and division skills throughout the year.
-Reinforcement lessons sharpen skills in problem solving, addition and subtraction using multi-digit numbers; measurement using standard and metric units; fractions and decimals; and, other areas.
+Reinforcement lessons sharpen problem-solving skills, addition and subtraction using multi-digit numbers; measurement using standard and metric units; fractions and decimals; and other areas.

 - History and Social Studies

-Social Studies is taught using field trips and hands-on experiences such as the famous American biography presentation and parade, during which students dress as a famous American.
+Social Studies is taught using field trips and hands-on experiences such as the famous American biography presentation and parade, during which students dress as famous Americans.

 - Physical Education

 Your child will participate in physical education three days a week.
 Instruction in P.E. continues the development of motor and manipulative skills, striking, kicking, jumping, hand-eye, and foot-eye coordination.
-Aerobics, rope and juggling activities, as well as low organizational games, continue to develop skill and fitness.
-Your child will be introduced to team games and team sports skills that are practiced in lead up games and activities.
-Third graders are able to participate in Running Club, an after-school activity to promote the development of healthy lifestyle habits.
-They are encouraged to walk or run for 18 minutes and set personal goals as to how many miles they want to run throughout the year.
+Aerobics, rope, juggling activities, and low organizational games continue to develop skill and fitness.
+Your child will be introduced to team games and team sports skills practiced in lead-up games and activities.
+Third graders can participate in Running Club, an after-school activity to promote the development of healthy lifestyle habits.
+They are encouraged to walk or run for 18 minutes and set personal goals for how many miles they want to run throughout the year.